qmk/qmk_api/docs/development_overview.md

 * Use the supplied layers and keyboard metadata to build a `keymap.c`
 * Build the firmware
 * Zip a copy of the source
-* Upload the firmware, source zip, and a metadata file to Minio.
+* Upload the firmware, source zip, and a metadata file to MinIO.
 * Report the status of the job to RQ

 # API Service